0x90JMP/0x90JMP.github.io/_posts/2026-06-18-stealing-azure-tokens-template.md

 Before any token theft can occur, the attacker needs to be running code on the victim’s machine.

 In this scenario, that starts with a phishing email.
-A convincing message arrives—perhaps impersonating an IT helpdesk, a delivery notification, or an internal HR update.
+A convincing message arrives-perhaps impersonating an IT helpdesk, a delivery notification, or an internal HR update.
 The victim clicks a link or opens an attachment, which executes a file in the background.

 In our example, the file that gets executed is a C2 agent: a small program that quietly connects back to the attacker’s server and waits for instructions.
 From this point on, the attacker can remotely execute commands on the victim’s machine without the victim being aware.

-The agent disguises itself with a legitimate‑sounding process name—in this case, `MicrosoftEdgeUpdate.exe`.
+The agent disguises itself with a legitimate‑sounding process name-in this case, `MicrosoftEdgeUpdate.exe`.
 This is a process that would normally appear on any Windows machine, making it far less likely to attract attention.

 *The malicious `MicrosoftEdgeUpdate.exe` process running on the victim’s system (PID `19932`).*